bartek1009x/RegLang-Specification/README.md

 A String would basically be a built-in wrapper class that has a `char` vector.
 It should have all the basic string properties and also some utility methods too.
 Internal variables like the length or size of the string should be kept private, and getter functions should be used.
 Exposing the variables by making them public could lead to users modifying the variables and that could lead to issues.
 Let's keep things safer.

 ```
-mut String str = "Hello, world!"; -- as with Vectors, there's syntax sugar for Strings. it makes it possible to just write the text in "" without the need to write mut String str = new String("Hello, world!"). while vectors and other classes use parenthasis for the arguments, Strings are a special exception and only use the double quote symbols
+mut String str = "Hello, world!"; -- as with Vectors, there's syntax sugar for Strings. it makes it possible to just write the text in "" without the need to write mut String str = new String("Hello, world!"). while vectors and other classes use parenthasis for the arguments, Strings are a special exception and only use the double quote symbols. you could write String str = ("Hello, world!"); as well, but it's not necessary in this case
 println(str); -- prints out Hello, world! as you'd expect
 println(str.length()); -- prints out 13
 println(str.bytes()); -- prints out the number of bytes that the string takes